milanglacier/minuet-ai.nvim/README.md

     -- debounce the request in x milliseconds, set to 0 to disable debounce debounce = 400,
     -- show notification when request is sent or request fails. options:
-    -- `false` to disable notification
+    -- false to disable notification.
+Note that you should use false, not "false".
-    -- "verbose" for all notifications
+    -- "verbose" for all notifications.
-    -- "warn" for warnings and above
+    -- "warn" for warnings and above.
-    -- "error" just errors
+    -- "error" just errors.
     notify = 'verbose',
     request_timeout = 3, -- the timeout of the request in seconds
     -- if completion item has multiple lines, create another completion item only containing its first line.